Dornsife College of Letters, Arts and Sciences

 Major Requirements for the Bachelor of Arts in International Relations

-The International Relations major requires a minimum of 40 units.
-All majors and minors must complete IR 210 International Relations: Introductory Analysis.
-All majors must complete an additional methodologically oriented course: either IR 211 International Relations: Approaches to Research or IR 212 Historical Approaches to International Relations or IR 213 The Global Economy.
-Normally IR 210 should be completed before attempting 400-level courses.
+The International Relations major requires a minimum of 48 units.
+All majors must complete IR 210 International Relations: Introductory Analysis and IR 212 Historical Approaches to International Relations in the first year.
+All majors must complete IR 211 International Relations: Approaches to Research and IR 213 The Global Economy in their second year.
+IR 210 is a corequisite for IR 212, and a prerequisite for IR 211 and IR 213.
+IR 210 should be completed before attempting 400-level courses.

 Four semesters of a single foreign language are required.
 All majors are encouraged to obtain as much foreign language training as possible either through a major or a minor in a foreign language or through a study program abroad.

-Beyond IR 210 and IR 211 or IR 212 or IR 213, international relations majors are required to take eight additional courses.
+Beyond IR 210, IR 211, IR 212 and IR 213, international relations majors are required to take eight additional courses.
 Majors must choose two, three-course concentrations.
 One of these should be from the following: Culture, Gender and a Global Society; Foreign Policy Analysis; International Political Economy; International Politics and Security Studies; Regional Studies (Europe; Russia, Eastern Europe and Eurasia; Latin America; the Middle East and Africa; or Pacific Rim).
 The student may design the second concentration with the support of a regular faculty member and approved by the International Relations Curriculum Committee.
 Every concentration must include at least one international relations course, typically the introductory course.

 International Politics and Security Studies